 - Black pepper

-- 2 tbsp Greek yogurt (I used low fat) (optional)
+- 2 tablespoon Greek yogurt (I used low fat) (optional)

-- 3 tbsp sweetcorn kernels (I used tinned)
+- 3 tablespoon sweetcorn kernels (I used tinned)

 - 10 cherry tomatoes, halved or quartered